If you've been injured at your job then you need Abbie from Zamora & Hogan Co., L.P.A. She is the best!

 Our Columbus workers' comp appeals lawyer can help you represent you at your hearing and aggressively argue your case on your behalf.
 Companies (especially major corporations) tend to have access to some of the best defense attorneys when it comes to handling disputes such as these.

 It is the job of these lawyers to do everything possible to twist the facts around and make you appear undeserving of compensation.
 For this reason, it is important for you to have strong legal representation of your own.

 It may be necessary to provide additional medical documentation that more clearly proves the extent and costs of treating your injury.
 Or, it might be necessary to provide additional evidence that establishes how your injury was caused.
 We can help gather that type of evidence and clearly present it at your hearing.

-Contact us for high-quality legal representation!
+Contact us for high-quality legal representation in the workers' compensation appeals process!
 Your first workers' compensation consultation is free of charge.